 John is consistently rated as a Leading Silk in employment law by Chambers & Partners and the Legal 500, who describe him in the following terms:

 John was also awarded Chambers & Partners Employment Silk of the Year 2010.

-A frequent lecturer on employment law, John has written 15 books including Bowers on Employment Law (now in its Seventh Edition), The Law of Industrial Action and Trade Union Recognition and Whistleblowing.
+A frequent lecturer on employment law, John has written 15 books including Bowers on Employment Law (now in its Eighth Edition), The Law of Industrial Action and Trade Union Recognition and Whistleblowing.
 He [co-wrote] Blackstones’ Employment Law Practice each year from 2006 until the present and is a frequent contributor to the Law Society Gazette, New Law Journal and the Industrial Law Journal.
-He is also an editor of Atkins Court Forms and is listed as the 4th most reported advocate in the Industrial Relations Law Reports (IRLR).
+He is also a former editor of Atkins Court Forms and is listed as the 4th most reported advocate in the Industrial Relations Law Reports (IRLR).

 A CEDR trained mediator, John was the coordinator of the Workplace Mediation Project which looks into the use of mediation in sexual harassment cases.

 After attending Matthew Humberstone Comprehensive School, John gained a scholarship to Lincoln College, Oxford where he graduated with a First Class.
 He then did a Bachelor of Civil Law.
 He was called to the Bar in 1979 and took silk in 1998.
 He has been in turn a Member of the Committee of the Industrial Law Society, the Employment Law Association and Honorary Legal Advisor at Turnpike Lane Advice Centre.
 He currently carries out work for the Bar Pro Bono Unit.
 John has also been a member of the Governing Council at the University of Kent for two years and was formerly a member of the Standards Board for England.